MicrosoftDocs/customer-voice/cv-docs/trial-faq.md

 manager: shujoshi
 ---

-# Trial FAQ
+# Dynamics 365 Customer Voice trial FAQ

-The following is a list of frequently asked questions about the Dynamics 365 Customer Voice free product trial.
+The following is a list of frequently asked questions about the Customer Voice free product trial.
 It provides brief answers to help you get to your information quickly.

-## Signup
+## Sign-up

 ### Which email address I should use to sign up?